SeanHRN/krita-renpy-scripter/manual.md

     pause
  Here's how the images appear in Ren'Py:
  ![Colors in Ren'Py](./images/example_test_thirds_renpy.png)

+The magenta dot's center was closer to the left edge than the first horizontal third by just 14 pixels.

 ## Notes

  - The manual for Krita Batch Exporter is [here](https://github.com/GDQuest/krita-batch-exporter/blob/master/batch_exporter/Manual.md).